"Dark Dungeons," a comic tract by Jack Chick (resized), showcased most of the concerns about occult material discussed below

 One of the biggest concerns is that roleplaying games involve magic and the outlining of magic spells.
 The first thing to realize is that not all roleplaying games involve magic in any way.
-In many games, not only is magic absent but it wouldn't fit - science fiction games tend to rely on science and technology and shun magic, for example.
+In some settings, magic entirely absent because it doesn't fit the fictional milieu.
+Some science fiction games feature science and technology instead of magic, for example.
 Those roleplaying games that do discuss magic tend to do so in abstract ways.
 A spell might have a name, ingredients may or may not be mentioned, and its effects might be described, but most books don't outline magical formulas or procedures.
-When magic is "used" in a game, the player simply says something to the effect of: "My character uses a spell to [create fire, heal]."
-No incantations or special motions are required; magic is being described as a concept rather than being activated.
-The few times I've lit candles during games has been for more lighting, not for use in any sort of ritual activity.
-While some games talk about the summoning of spirits, no summoning kinds of activities are required or desired.
+When magic is "used" in a game, the player simply says something to the effect of: "My character uses a spell to heal the fighter's wounds."
+No incantations or special motions are required; magic is being described as an option in the story rather than a force in real lfie.
+The few times I've lit candles during games has been for ambiance.
+While some games talk about the summoning of spirits, no seance takes place.

 Craig Branch in his article "Games: Fantasy or Reality?" says that: "Many of the FRP games, occult card games, and action video games are occultic catechisms, filled with human sacrifice, spells, demons, monsters, psychic powers, and all the things explicitly condemned in Deuteronomy 18."
 This is a common misinterpretation and it can be rather easy to understand.
 Some gaming books do talk about spells, monsters, even demons or Satan - as story elements, not as things that are meant to be enacted or honored in the real world.
 Gaming books can discuss various things that gamers would never approve of because gaming deals with the realm of fantasy, which is one of mankind's greatest gifts.
 It is intended for gamers to use the books to help them imagine another place for a few hours and once they are done, roleplaying is to be set aside for the real world.
 But when a person picks up a roleplaying book and only sees pictures of monsters or names of spells, they might not understand anything about roleplaying games or the separation of fantasy and reality that is so important to the hobby.